emqxarchive/emqx-docs-en/source/plugins.rst

 ClientID authentication plugin
 -------------------------------

-`emqx_auth_clientid`_ currently only supports connection authentication，which authenticates the client through ``clientid`` and ``password``.
-When the plugin stores the password, it encrypts the plaintext according to the configured hash algorithm.
+`emqx_auth_clientid`_ currently only supports connection authentication, it authenticates the client through ``clientid`` and ``password``.
+When the password is stored, it can be encrypted according the configuration.

-.. important:: Starting with EMQ X 3.1, only the REST API/CLI management clientid is supported, and adding the default clientid from the configuration file is no longer supported.
+.. important:: From EMQ release X 3.1 on, only the REST API/CLI clientid is manageable by REST API/CLI only, adding clientid in the configuration file is no longer supported.

-ClientID authentication configuration
+ClientID Authentication Configuration
 ::::::::::::::::::::::::::::::::::::::

 etc/plugins/emqx_auth_clientid.conf: